 Tony joined Legion as CEO in June of 2010 and the company has been on a rocket ship ever since.
 He has led the company over the last five years from a $12,000 company in the basement of his house to a $26.5 million juggernaut with 51 employees and hundreds of customers across North America.

-When he’s not serving as Legion’s Freight Guru, Tony enjoys horses, soccer (especially FC Cincinnati!), Formula 1 racing, Crossfit and spending time at his Union, Kentucky, home with his five-year-old daughter, Catherine, and their dog and four cats.
+When he’s not serving as Legion’s Freight Guru, Tony enjoys horses, soccer (especially FC Cincinnati!), Formula 1 racing, Crossfit and spending time at his Union, Kentucky, home with his fiancée, Rebecca, their two children and a dog and two cats.

 The world had different plans, however, and as she was getting ready to graduate from college, the entire world of print journalism was turned upside-down by the advent of the Internet and the subsequent slashing of editorial staffs nationwide.
 Even with graduating Summa Cum Laude and being named one of Scripps Top Ten journalism students in the country, she knew it would be a long road to finding permanent, gainful employment at a newspaper.
 Luckily, in her senior year at Kent State University, Lacy had started a media marketing and web design company with two other students and discovered a talent for business management and a love of sales.
 She was so excited by entrepreneurship that she decided to go back to school and pursue her MBA so she would have more credibility in the business world.

-While attending graduate school, Lacy had several marketing and management positions in Canton, Ohio in both for-profit and non-profit companies.
-In 2007 she moved to Cincinnati and began her sales career in earnest, working first in Development for the United Way of Greater Cincinnati and then as an independent consultant for Mary Kay Cosmetics, eventually working her way up to the position of Sales Director and setting records in her national area for recruitment and sales.
+While attending graduate school at night, Lacy had several marketing and management positions in Canton, Ohio in both for-profit and non-profit organizations.
+In 2007 she moved to Cincinnati and began her sales career in earnest, working first in development for the United Way of Greater Cincinnati and then as an independent consultant for Mary Kay Cosmetics, eventually working her way up to the position of Sales Director and setting records in her national area for recruitment and sales.

 Selling cosmetics wasn’t exactly what she had in mind, though, when she set out to conquer the business world.
 When the opportunity came along to open Legion Logistics it felt like the right move.
 Lacy was able to combine her knowledge of freight, gleaned from years of watching her dad earn a living driving tanker trucks, with her beliefs about how company culture should be formed and nurtured.
 She often says that she didn’t really care what Legion was selling, as long as they were selling it the right way and treating their employees well at the same time.

-Since starting Legion in the basement of her house in 2009, Lacy has indeed fearlessly led the company to incredible success, including several appearances on the Inc. 500/5000 list and two appearances on the Top 10 Fastest-Growing Women-Led Companies in the world list.
+Since starting Legion in the basement of her house in 2009, Lacy has indeed fearlessly led the company to incredible success, including three appearances on the Inc. 500/5000 list and two appearances on the Top 10 Fastest-Growing Women-Led Companies in the world list.
 Individually, she was honored as a 2015 Ernst and Young Entrepreneur of the Year and included in the 2015 Class of the Business Courier’s Forty Under 40.
-Legion is now a $26 million company with 51 employees.
+Legion is now a $27.9 million company with 32 employees.

-Lacy also finds time to teach sales at the University of Cincinnati and has started the Fast Growth Roundtable, a group of business owners who are focused on the same kind of rocket-ship growth Lacy has fostered at Legion.
-She is hoping to grow the FGR into a larger part of the ecosystem of entrepreneurship in the Greater Cincinnati region.
-She always jokes that she doesn’t have any hobbies, but she spends her free time mentoring students and startup business owners, guest-lecturing at local universities, speaking to women’s groups, teaching sales courses to local business incubators and accelerators, and serving on local non-profit boards.
+Lacy also finds time to teach sales as an adjunct instructor at the University of Cincinnati and facilitate several sales intensives for local business incubators and accelerators.
+She always jokes that she doesn’t have any hobbies, but she spends her free time mentoring students and startup business owners, guest-lecturing at local universities, speaking to women’s groups, and serving on local non-profit boards.

-She shares her home in Union, Kentucky, with her five-year-old daughter, Catherine.
+She shares her home in Union, Kentucky, with her daughter, Catherine.

 Traci is one of our Relationship Builders who works tirelessly to make sure that all of our carriers are able to get freight from point A to point B with no issues.
 Her greatest accomplishment is having and raising her kids, who we’re assuming are the reason the last book she read was Where the Wild Things Are.
 If you look around the office, you may see double as her twin sister Staci also works for Legion!